 - Contact a qualified electrician to connect your generator directly to your electrical system.

-- A wiring permit is required to do this work.
+- An electrical permit is required to do this work.

 - Electrical codes require that a stand-by generator connected to your household electrical system must be controlled by a transfer switch.

 - Never connect your generator to a wall socket or directly into your electrical system.
 This could cause injury or death to the general public and to utility workers working on your power lines.
 It can also cause severe damage to your generator once the power is back on.

 - Before you begin using your generator, read and follow the generator instructions.

 - Your generator emits deadly carbon monoxide fumes.
 Do not operate the generator indoors or within an enclosed space.

 - To stop generator exhaust fumes from entering your home through your windows, doors or fresh intake areas operate your generator in an outdoor, well-ventilated and dry place.